-- Terminology: "preparedness" has different meanings in EU countries. - The appropriate behaviour is different in flood events and FF events. - Communication is a key aspect: media agreement to give warnings, call centres.
+- Terminology: "preparedness" has different meanings in EU countries. - The appropriate behaviour is different in flood events and FF events. - Communication is a key aspect: media agreement to give warnings, call centres. - There is a need to raise awareness of pluvial flooding as a potentially serious flood risk.

-- Shared definition for preparedness: pre-alert preparation or something before the event. - In terms of understanding, FF and PF are locally rare but regionally frequent so institutional preparedness more intense. - Institutional/Public preparedness: warning directly to people (e.g. people are trained to be self sufficient in FF and PF events=resilience). - Education is very important.
+- Shared definition for preparedness: pre-alert preparation or something before the event.
+Preparedness should aim to raise the level of resilience to both FF and PF. - In terms of understanding, FF and PF are locally rare but regionally frequent so institutional preparedness should be increased. - Institutional/Public preparedness: warning directly to people (e.g. people are trained to be self sufficient in FF and PF events- this can raise resilience to these types of flooding). - Education and awareness are very important.

-- Road signs in FF and PF prone areas. - FF: focus on the flood prone areas according to different lead times. - Information according to target: message translation from the expert to the public including adaption to local conditions
+- There should be a common understanding of ways to increase preparedness (including self help measures) and through this raise the level of resilience to both FF and PF. - The importance of education and awareness raising must be recognised Road signs in FF and PF prone areas. - FF: focus on the flood prone areas according to different lead times. - Information according to target: message translation from the expert to the public including adaption to local conditions